HumanCellAtlas/dcp-community/rfcs/text/0000-simple-updates.md

 For these reasons, the DCP must support additions, updates, deletions, and retractions of data and metadata in submitted projects including: adding a publication 1 year after a dataset was submitted, updating descriptive fields due to improvements in understanding and ontological modeling of anatomy or cellular identity, fixing metadata errors or relationships between entities, removing unconsented data.

-This RFC proposes a simple technical design to support the simplest metadata updates and additions, recognizing that this is the first step towards a complete solution which will require significant engineering effort.
+This RFC proposes a simple technical design to support the simplest metadata updates and additions, recognizing that this is the first step towards a complete solution.

+### Definitions

+***Addition*** - adding a metadata field:value pair to a metadata document where the metadata field existed in the schema version described by the metadata document
+***Update*** - changing the value of an existing metadata field in a metadata document
+***Old update process*** - the current update process which involves adding the existing project to an exclusion list and re-ingesting the entire project - with updates - from scratch as a new submission
+***Data wrangler*** - member of the DCP team who interacts with data contributors to collect metadata updates and additions and drives the process of submitting them to the DCP
+***Experimental design representation*** - the connected set of entities which the DCP uses to represent the experimental design of a project
+***Bundles*** - The data store representation of a logical set of data and metadata.
+There are two types of bundles input and analysis.
+Input bundles represent a single set of experimental data such as a lane or plex of sequencing and are defined by ingest as a biomaterial to file transition, connected by an assay process and all entities upwards in the experimental design from that point.
+Analysis bundles are all the analysis results from a single run of an analysis pipeline on a single input bundle and are defined by ingest as a file to file transition as defined by an analysis process and all entities upwards in the experimental design from that point.

 ### User Stories